Marshall vs. Western Kentucky NCAA Football Odds, Plays and Insights | November 27, 2021

 - In Western Kentucky's 11 games this season, it has seven wins against the spread.

-- The Hilltoppers have covered the spread twice this season when underdogs by 1.5 points or more (in three chances).
+- This year, the Hilltoppers have two against the spread wins in three games as an underdog of 1.5 points or more.

-- Western Kentucky's games this year have eclipsed the over/under in 70% of its opportunities (seven times in 10 games with a set point total).
+- Western Kentucky has gone over the point total in 70% of its opportunities this season (seven times over 10 games with a set point total).

-- The Hilltoppers have turned the ball over 16 times, two fewer times than the Thundering Herd have forced turnovers (18).
+- The Hilltoppers have 16 giveaways this season, while the Thundering Herd have 18 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.